pilo-, pil-, pili- +

 3. Resembling hair; as fine and slender as a hair.

-1. Believed to be from assumed late Latin catta pilosa, "hairy cat".
+2. Etymology: from Latin catta pilosa, "hairy cat".

 depilate